 An Ideal Customer Profile (ICP) is a detailed description of a company that would derive significant value from your product or service, making them likely to purchase, stay loyal, and refer others.

 ICPs typically include firmographic data like company size, industry, revenue, technology stack, and business challenges that align with your solution.
-Think of your ICP as the “big picture” view of which organizations you should be targeting with your marketing and sales efforts.
+Think of your ICP as the filter that tells your marketing and sales teams which organizations are worth pursuing.

-A Buyer Persona, on the other hand, is a semi-fictional representation of an individual decision-maker within your target companies.
+A Buyer Persona is a semi-fictional representation of an individual decision-maker within those target companies.
 These detailed profiles incorporate demographics, career background, daily responsibilities, challenges, goals, and buying behaviors of specific individuals who influence or make purchasing decisions.

 While your ICP identifies which organizations to pursue, buyer personas help you understand the specific people you need to convince within those organizations.